-Join David Gassner for an in-depth discussion in this video Referencing values with pointers, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Referencing values with pointers, part of Learning Go.

 - Like C and similar languages, Go supports the use of pointers, variables that store the address of another value.
 You can declare a pointer with a particular type, but you don't have to point it at an initial value.
 The code looks like this.
 I'll declare a variable with the var keyword.
 Then, I'll name the variable p and I'll set its data type starting with the asterisk operator and then the type I want to assign.
 So, this pointer can point at any int variable, but right now it doesn't point at anything.